neontribe/ARCVService/README.md

 7. `php artisan passport:install` to create keys and client
 8. Add the "password grant client" id and secret to your `.env`

+### To use the Reset data buttton on the dashboard:
+ - chown `env` to the console user and web user group e.g. `chown neontribe:www-data .env`
+ - And `chmod 775 .env`

  - Reseed with `php artisan migrate:refresh --seed`
  - Run tests with `phpunit`